tc39/proposal-weakrefs/specs/weakrefs.md

 DOM creation in React), this strategy would prevent the original, now-unreachable tree from being collected until the next GC between turns.
-Such a restriction would lead to unexpected OOM for otherwise correct, non-leaking programs. therefore this approach is not sufficient or acceptable.
+Such a restriction would lead to unexpected OOM for otherwise correct, non-leaking programs.
+Therefore this approach is not sufficient or acceptable.

 The example pseudocode below illustrates a simple approach that